Background pattern

 Shingrix must be reconstituted before administration.

-1. Remove all the contents of the vial containing the lyophilized suspension with the syringe.
+1. Withdraw the entire contents of the vial containing the suspension with the syringe, using an appropriate needle (21G to 25G).

-2. Add all the contents of the syringe to the vial containing the dry powder.
+1. Add the entire contents of the syringe to the vial containing the powder.

-3. Gently agitate until the dry powder is completely dissolved.
+1. Gently shake until the powder is completely dissolved.

-The reconstituted vaccine is an opalescent, colorless to light brown liquid.
+The reconstituted vaccine is an opalescent liquid, colorless to light brown.

-After reconstitution, the vaccine must be used immediately; if not possible, the vaccine must be stored in the refrigerator (between 2 °C and 8 °C).
-It must be discarded if not used within a period of 6 hours.
+After reconstitution, the vaccine should be used immediately; if not possible, the vaccine should be stored in a refrigerator (between 2°C and 8°C).
+It should be discarded if not used within 6 hours.

 Before administration:

-1. Remove all the contents of the vial containing the reconstituted vaccine with the syringe.
+1. Withdraw the entire contents of the vial containing the reconstituted vaccine with the syringe.

 2. Change the needle so that a new needle is used to administer the vaccine.